Be polite! How do you say “thank you for the food” in Japanese?

 When to use “desu” and “kudasai”

-Kudasai means “please” so you might want to add it to a phrase that is a question to someone else, like okawari; particularly when you ask someone who is older than you.
+“Kudasai” means “please”, so you might want to add it to a phrase that’s a question to someone (like “okawari”), particularly when you ask someone who’s older than you.

 Is bringing your palms together necessary?